-Professor Uddo said it was within Congress's power, "as a co-equal branch" of 1 the American Government, to "decide a question not answered by an applicable.
-Supreme Court decision."
+Professor Uddo said it was within Congress's power, "as a co-equal branch" of i the American Government, to "decide a question not answered by an applicable.
+Supreme Court decision.''
 Professor Uddo was especially caustic about legal experts opposing the bill.

-He singled out Prof. Laurence H. Tribe, a Harvard University constitutional law specialist, who recently told the panel that there was a "unison of voices among "virtually all careful students of the Constitution" opposing the bill.
-Professor Uddo said: "The only way
+He singled out Prof. Laurence H. Tribe. a Harvard University constitutional law specialist, who recently told the panel that there was a "unison of voices" among "virtually all careful students of the Constitution" opposing the bill.
+Professor Uddo said: "The only way thereby allowing that the entire universe of careful consti-